oicheryl/oicheryl.github.io/_posts/2024-11-06-cloud-native-london-november-2024.md

   - "2024"
 ---

 Two speakers from Amazon Web Service and more joined us at the November Cloud Native London meetup at the Just Eat offices.
-Unfortunately, due to technical issues the YouTube/Twitch livestreams and recordings of the talks were not available.

 ### Overview

 Kicking off our evening was Roman Shmyhelskyi talking about the Rocky Road to Microservices.
 He talked about how: